aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 ## Function `count`

-Provides the count of the current selection if supply tracking is used

-Note: Calling this method from transaction that also mints/burns, prevents it from being parallelized.
+Provides the count of the current selection if supply tracking is used<br/><br/> Note: Calling this method from transaction that also mints/burns, prevents<br/> it from being parallelized.

 <pre><code>&#35;[view]<br/>public fun count&lt;T: key&gt;(collection: object::Object&lt;T&gt;): option::Option&lt;u64&gt;<br/></code></pre>